porterbmoody/balmingilead/content/posts/The Restored Gospel of Jesus Christ.md

 > 13 And now, the thing which our father meaneth concerning the grafting in of the natural branches through the fulness of the Gentiles, is, that in the latter days, when our seed shall have dwindled in unbelief, yea, for the space of many years, and many generations after the Messiah shall be manifested in body unto the children of men, then shall the fulness of the gospel of the Messiah come unto the Gentiles, and from the Gentiles unto the remnant of our seed

-So we see that in the latter days, the fulness of the gospel of the Messaih will be manifest.
+So we see that in the latter days, the fulness of the gospel of the Messiah will be manifest.

 2 Nephi 10:2 also teaches,